kcc/sanitizers/memtagmalloc/README.md

 ```

 ## HWASAN
-MTMalloc is not a full-featured [HWASAN](https://clang.llvm.org/docs/HardwareAssistedAddressSanitizerDesign.html) implementation,
+MemTagMalloc is not a full-featured [HWASAN](https://clang.llvm.org/docs/HardwareAssistedAddressSanitizerDesign.html) implementation,
 but it can be used as a simple heap-only HWASAN-like tool on x86-64 (with tsan instrumentation, as described above).
 * `MTM_USE_SHADOW=1` enables the use of software shadow memory (see `SetMemoryTag()` / `GetMemoryTag()`)
 * (x86_64-only) `MTM_USE_ALIASES=1` uses `mremap` to implement 16 page aliases for every small heap allocation, thus effectively implmenting 4-bit address tags in bits `40..43`.
 This is wastly inefficient compared to Arm's top-byte-ignore (TBI), but works as functional model of TBI.
 See `ApplyAddressTag()` and `GetAddressTag()`.